Skip to main content

 • Closed-loop sailings begin and end in the same port of call.

-• These are the most popular type of cruise.
+• These are the most popular types of cruise.

-• The downside to a closed-loop sailing is your voyage will visit less ports since your ship has to be able to return to where the cruise began.
+• The downside to closed-loop sailings is your voyage will visit fewer ports since your ship has to be able to return to where the cruise began.

 • If you cruise frequently out of the same port, you may find yourself returning to the same ports of call.
-There are only so many ports that a cruise out of Miami can visit in 7-nights.
+There are only so many ports that a cruise out of Miami can visit in 4 nights.

 Understanding what a closed-loop sailing is

-Closed-loop sailings are cruises where the voyage begins in a specific port and then returns to that port at the conclusion of the cruise.
-This is the predominant type of cruise option because they make planning the cruise for passengers simple, and cruise lines can plan on ending one sailing and beginning the next one just a few hours later.
+Closed-loop sailings are cruises where the voyage begins in a specific port and then returns to the same port at the end of the sailing.
+This is the predominant type of cruise option because it makes planning the cruise for passengers simple, and cruise lines can plan on ending one sailing and beginning the next one just a few hours later.

-Most cruises on mainstream lines from the United States, Europe, and Australia and closed-loop sailings.
-Because cruises need to turn around and sail with a new group of passengers constantly, these types of cruises make the most financial sense.
+Most cruises on mainstream lines from the United States, Europe, and Australia have closed-loop sailings.
+Because cruises need to turn around and sail with a new group of passengers constantly, they make the most financial sense.

 In the case of closed-loop cruises from the United States, these voyages must also include a stop in a foreign port in order to satisfy U.S. maritime law.
-As regulated by the Passenger Vessel Services Act (sometimes referred to as the Jones Act), a closed-loop sailing from the United States by a foreign flagged vessel needs to make a stop somewhere outside the country.
+As regulated by the Passenger Vessel Services Act (sometimes referred to as the Jones Act), a closed-loop sailing from the United States by a foreign-flagged vessel needs to stop somewhere outside the country.

 What is the opposite of a closed-loop cruise?